garylirocks/quickrefs/datadog.markdown

 <img src="./images/datadog_rum-event-types.png" width="400" alt="Collected event types" />

+- Session:
+  - Session id saved in a cookie, so a session could be continued after closing and reopening a browser tab
-- Session: has a session id (reset after 15mins of inactivity)
+  - Reset after 15mins of inactivity
 - View: create a new view each time when you load a new page, or route change an SPA
 - Resource: images, JS, CSS, XHR, Fetch, etc
 - Long Task: any task that blocks the main thread for more than 50ms